We are following developments closely, including local ordinances and guidance from health authorities.

 - Reminders on proper prevention of spreading germs and illness

-- Regular employee communications on symptoms to watch for, what do to in case of suspected illness, when to stay home from work, availability of benefits such as virtual doctor’s office visits, and availability of free flu vaccines
+- Regular employee communications on symptoms to watch for, what do to in case of suspected illness, when to self-quarantine, availability of benefits such as virtual doctor’s office visits, and availability of free flu vaccines

 - Updates on current CDC travel recommendations